 Teams have implemented a continuous integration and continuous delivery strategy (CI/CD) for their software delivery pipelines to reach true agility.
 CI/CD pipeline best practices utilize automation technologies and enhanced workflow, making it a best practice for DevOps teams striving for efficiency.

 A well-established CI/CD pipeline strategy allows teams to release a constant flow of software updates into production to accelerate release cycles, cut costs, and lower development risk.
-By using CI/CD processes, teams may modify their software as needed to take into account user feedback, market changes, and any alterations to the overall business plan.
+By employing top CI/CD tools and processes, teams may modify their software as needed to take into account user feedback, market changes, and any alterations to the overall business plan.